pirate/wireguard-docs/README.md

 This VPN config simulates setting up a small VPN subnet `10.0.0.1/24` shared by 5 nodes.
 Two of the nodes (public-server1 and public-server2) are VPS instances living in a cloud somewhere, with public IPs accessible to the internet.  home-server is a stationary node that lives behind a NAT with a dynamic IP, but it doesn't change frequently.
 Phone and laptop are both roaming nodes, that can either be at home in the same LAN as home-server, or out-and-about using public wifi or cell service to connect to the VPN.

-Whenever possible, nodes should connect directly to each other, depending on whether nodes are directly accessible or NATs are between them, traffic will route accordinly:
+Whenever possible, nodes should connect directly to each other, depending on whether nodes are directly accessible or NATs are between them, traffic will route accordingly:

 ### The Public Relay